-The capstone project would involve analysis of the public health implications of a current or proposed policy.
-The project could include perspectives on economics and financing, need and demand, politics/ethics/law, or quality/effectiveness.
+The Capstone Project would involve analysis of the public health implications of a current or proposed policy.
+The project must include background analysis, including the epidemiologic evidence that outlines the scope of the problem.
+The body could include perspectives on economics and financing, need and demand, politics/ethics/law, or quality/effectiveness.